myquay/michael-mckenna.com/blog/content/post/2019/multi-tenancy-in-asp-dot-net-core.2.md

 ## Wrapping up

 In this post we looked at how we can upgrade ASP.NET Core options pattern to support multi-tenancy.
 This allows us to apply tenant specific configuration changes to any service which uses the pattern.

-In the next installment we will look at how we can leverage this to support tenant specific authention options.